Technology Forecasting and The Internet of Things

 Additional Noteworthy Accomplishments:

-- Scott was a founder and CEO of webcasts.com, an early producer of webcasted media ranging from corporate and government communications to sporting events and entertainment.
+- Klososky was a founder and CEO of webcasts.com, an early producer of webcasted media ranging from corporate and government communications to sporting events and entertainment.
 He sold webcasts.com in 1999 for $115 million.
-His expertise in leadership and his creative approach to business direction inspired Critical Technologies to hire him as a turnaround CEO, where he completely rebuilt the underlying products and brought the company to profitability.

-- Scott also collaborated with H.R.
-Haldeman to publish a diary of his years as an aide to President Nixon, which became a best-seller (Putnam Publishing), and involved Sony Interactive in the release of a book companion CD-ROM.
+- Klososky also collaborated with H.R.
+Haldeman to publish a diary of his years as the chief of staff to President Nixon, which became a best-seller (Putnam Publishing) and involved Sony Interactive in the release of a book companion CD-ROM.

 Futurist, Trends, & Strategy: